lgx98/ECE-550-Proj3/README.md

 ![timing](README.assets/timing.png)

+Note that in jal instruction, regfile should latch up the value from pc not later than when pc is updated.

 With the carefully designed clock generator, we have 8 12.5MHz clock signals.
 After every async reset, the delay between the clocks are always the same.
 Also, `clk_out[0]` will always give the first posedge after reset.
 This makes the fine-grained timing control over the processor possible.

 ![clockgenerator](README.assets/clockgenerator.png)